willhwj/SafeForWork-React/README.md

 User can find out more about the rationale behind this project and how to make the best use of it. | Clicking on 'About' in the navigation bar brings the user to the About page, which explains how the project was conceptualized, what problems it solves and how to navigate the web app effectively.

 ## (ii) Project Scope
-The project skeleton and UI layout (wireframes) can be found in the git repository.
+The project skeleton and UI layout (wireframes) can be found in the git repository > design assets.
+React component logical flow can also be found the same folder.

 ## (iii) Design
 The bootstrap framework was used in for the front-end development of the website as it allows for mobile responsive design and easy grid layout.